smackchat/mixable/README.md

 Mixables is an open source initiative multiple inheritance library.
 Which solves the multiple inheritance problem using mixins to move functions.

-We want to make it OpenSource because we could not find a better library than ours, and for the chance to grow it and share it with the community.
+This is an OpenSource initiative because we could not find a more performant and easy to use library than ours, and for the ability to grow and share it with the community.

 <h1>GETTING STARTED</h1>